How to use Herbs in the Kitchen

 500 g of salt

-Clean all the herbs and vegetables, grate them and put in the blender.
+Clean all the herbs and vegetables, grate them, and put them in the blender.
 The ingredients can be expanded as desired, individual

 The salt preserves for at least 1 yea.
 You can use it like a vegetable broth.